Monitor Application: Kubernetes on Raspberry Pi

 The hosts file

-Don't forget to add the name of your server to contact it with the IP of your master node in your hosts (/etc/hosts) file like this:
+Don't forget to add the name of your server to contact it with the IP of your control plane node in your hosts (/etc/hosts) file like this:

 Figure 6: "/etc/hosts" screenshot